Tonya33/Oliver_T_Alquiza_J_HW1/README.md

 I was born and raised in London, ON.
 I am a mother!
 My daughter is 10 years old and I couldn't be more proud!
-In my spare time I love doing anything creative.
+In my spare time I love doing anything creative & walks in Nature.
 I make natural stone Jewelry and plan on using this course to further my design skills!

 ## Jonathan Alquiza: boy at heart